Working from Home Best Practices

 Going Virtual Makes Sense

-Virtual work environments will become more commonplace and therefore accepted.
-As a result, businesses will discover they are more cost-effective as well (with the right employees).
+Virtual work environments will become more commonplace and, therefore, accepted.
+As a result, businesses will discover they are also more cost-effective (with the right employees).
 Being that type of employee will enhance your career opportunities.

 Working from Home = Discipline & Mindset

 Your ability to succeed at working remotely will be proportionate to your level of discipline.
-It will also reflect on you as an employee (or contractor), your work ethic, and that you can be trusted to get the job done.
+It also will reflect on you as an employee (or contractor), your work ethic, and that your employer can trust that you will get the job done.

 This also applies to those setting up side hustles to make ends meet.
-Or even possibly using this time as an opportunity to start their own online eCommerce venture.
+Or even possibly start their own online e-commerce venture.

 Most incorrectly surmise that working from home means you can stay in your PJs, get up in the morning when you feel like it, watch TV, and more or less work less.
 While some can make that approach work, most successful people do not.

-It is true that working at home is certainly a more flexible environment, but you will still have work that needs to get done and responsibilities to meet.
-So yes, I may take a break, run an errand or walk my pup.
+Indeed, working from home will provide a more flexible environment.
+However, this does not negate that you are responsible for your workload.
+So yes, I may take a break, run an errand, or walk my pup.
 But all in all, I put in a solid workday—plan on doing the same.

 If you want to succeed at working from home, creating and sticking to a daily schedule can make your virtual work arrangement one that benefits you (and your employer).